 The key to preventing common computer-related injuries is to identify and remove the abnormal stresses acting on your body while you work.
 Eight ways to do this are

 - Adopt proper sitting posture by changing the arrangement of your desk, chair, and computer screen and keyboard.
-See Office Ergonomics, Ergonomics: Good for Everybody, Microsoft’s Healthy Computer Guide, and Office Ergonomics: A Six-Point Checklist to Correctly Position Your Computer Monitor.
+See OCA Patient Education Resources: At Work, Ergonomics: Good for Everybody, Microsoft’s Setting Up Your Desktop, and Office Ergonomics: A Six-Point Checklist to Correctly Position Your Computer Monitor.
 Check yourself to ensure you maintain proper posture throughout the day.
 A good idea is to have someone else watch your posture while you work.

 - Support easily compromised areas of the body.
 A lumbar support pillow and wrist supports for your keyboard and mouse can prevent many injuries.